-Giving students a fun brain breaks in the classroom improves their learning.
-Check out these quick brain breaks for Kindergarten !
+Giving students a fun brain break in the classroom improves their learning.
+Check out these quick brain breaks for Kindergarten!
 We’ve got 10 songs that will get the kids up and moving!
 Use these free videos for indoor recess or anytime your student needs to move.

 Do you use brain breaks?
 Teachers have been using movement songs as brain breaks since…. well… forever!
 Studies indicate that younger kids need to move, and they need to move often.
 This means that movement should be woven into our daily routine.
 However, at this point, we have an increased emphasis on academics.
 As a result, many teachers have focused on instruction and neglected movement.